ehForwarderBot/efb-telegram-master/README.rst

 In a non-linked chat, quote-reply will not be passed on to the remote channel, everything else is supported as it does in a linked chat.

+Quick reply in non-linked chats
+'''''''''''''''''''''''''''''''
+ETM provides a mechanism that allow you to keep sending messages to the same recipient without quoting every single time.

+In case where recipient is not indicated for a message, ETM will try to deliver it to the “last known recipient” in the Telegram chat only if:

+1. your last message with the “last known recipient” is with in an hour, and
+2. the last message in this Telegram chat is from the “last known recipient”.

 Edit and delete message
 ^^^^^^^^^^^^^^^^^^^^^^^